Epic-Coderss/weather-app/README.md

 # weather app

-Version 1 is launched

-In the future there can be a rewrite in java or just update the pyhton app
+We are approaching the first stable version, but still have to solve problems related to packaging and distribution.
+In the future, we plan to rewrite with Kivy in order to allow this app to run on mobile platforms.